VineetJain22/video-summary/README.md

 # video-summary
 Get summary of YouTube videos almost instantly.
+No more spending hours watching long tutorials, meetings, or lectures.
+Get the gist in minutes! 🚀

 ## Table of Contents
 Features